myubi/the-crossing-board/data/faq.md

 ### **If you current month’s payment HAS been taken:**

-Please note that the previous change of address is only applied to **future** orders.
+Please note that the change of address above is only applied to **future** orders.
 If you need to change your address for a order that has already been placed, please [contact us](mailto:contact@thecrossingboard.com).

 If you are still having issues with changing your address, please [contact us](mailto:contact@thecrossingboard.com).